 Manufacturers often provide a comparison in 'MPGe' for EVs - and many are capable of 100MPGe or more, compared to what can be as low as 25mpg for conventional cars.

 Clearly, EVs are not without environmental impact during their production.
 However, that extra manufacturing input is a relatively small trade-off compared to continuing burning of fossil fuels.
 The embodied pollution that occurs during production of the car is paid back many times over through reduced emissions as the car is driven over the years.
 How fast this is done depends on the driving and the charging.
+Read our article to find out how cheaper driving is also greener driving.

 Electric car battery recycling